biemond/biemond-orawls/README.markdown

 ### orawls::utils::fmwcluster
-convert existing cluster to a soa suite cluster and BPM is optional and also convert BAM to a cluster
+convert existing cluster to a osb or soa suite cluster (BPM is optional) and also convert BAM to a BAM cluster
 see this for an example https://github.com/biemond/biemond-orawls-vagrant-solaris-soa
-you need to create a soa or bam cluster with some managed servers first for the soa suite managed servers make sure to set the coherence arguments parameters
+you need to create a osb, soa or bam cluster with some managed servers first for the osb or soa suite managed servers make sure to set the coherence arguments parameters

     $default_params = {}